fixture-py/fixture/docs/source/using-loadable-fixture.rst

     >>> from fixture.style import NamedDataStyle
     >>> django_fixture = DjangoFixture()

 By default :class:`~DjangoFixture` uses a special class for it's env (:class:`~DjangoEnv`).
-If as above you don't pass in an env keyword arguement :class:`~DjangoFixture` will use this class to resolve fixtures to models.
+If you don't pass in an env keyword argument then :class:`~DjangoFixture` will use this class to resolve fixtures to models.
 You can of course still pass an env and style if you want to change this, see :ref:`using-loadable-fixture-style` for more details

 For more info see :mod:`~fixture.loadable.django_loadable` especially :class:`~DjangoFixture` and the more extended guide: :ref:`using-fixture-with-django`